FormidableLabs/victory-docs/docs/victory-stack/docs.md

 ### eventKey

 The `eventKey` prop is used to assign eventKeys to data.
 This prop operates identically to data accessor props.
 By default, the eventKey of each datum will be equal to its index in the data array. `eventKey` may also be defined directly on each data object.
-[Read more about events here].

 ### sharedEvents

 The `sharedEvents` prop is used to coordinate events between Victory components using `VictorySharedEvents`.
 This prop should not be set manually.
-[Read more about events here].

 ### name

 The `name` prop is used to reference a component instance when defining shared events.
-[Read more about events here].

 [VictoryArea]: https://formidable.com/open-source/docs/victory-area
 [VictoryAxis]: https://formidable.com/open-source/docs/victory-axis